alialib/alia/docs/elements.md

 Often, we only need very limited programmatic control over our HTML content, and in those cases, transliterating the HTML to C++ can be unnecessarily painful.
-As we saw above, we can often solve this by providing the skeleton of our app in regular HTML and then selectively rooting our C++ content at particular placeholders in the HTML tree.
+We can often solve this by providing the skeleton of our app in regular HTML and then selectively rooting our C++ content at particular placeholders in the HTML tree.
 However, what if we want to invert that relationship and invoke raw HTML content from within C++?

 To address this need, alia provides `html_fragment`, which takes a string of raw HTML and incorporates it into the UI: